beakbahama/log/docs/existence.md

 Why, then, does superstring theory propose 10 dimensions, and M-theory suggest 11?
 These extra dimensions are not arbitrary.
 They provide a framework for tracking aspects of existence.
 Think of them as columns in a database.
 Each column tracks a specific feature of the one-dimensional reality we inhabit.
 Every movement or interaction can be seen as an 'entry' in this cosmic database, with each dimension tracking a specific property.
 They represent the minimal information needed to account for the movement of objects in existence.

 What these dimensions represent, and why there are specifically 10 or 11, will be explored and explained in future work but are also left for the reader to ponder.

-## On other universes
-If movement is the core of everything and spans infinitely, it’s intuitive to consider that other parts of existence might form pools of movement.
-From these pools, particles could emerge, eventually giving rise to stars, planets, and galaxies, similar to what we observe in our own part of existence.

-However, if such areas exist, I posit that we could never reach them.
-They would be so astronomically distant that traveling to them would be impossible within a human timeframe, constrained as we are by the universal speed limit, the speed of movement itself.

-How likely are the conditions that created our observable universe?
-Is our universe a rare occurrence, or is it part of a larger pattern, with similar regions spread across the infinite expanse of existence, separated by unimaginable distances?
-Even if pools of movement are common, how often do conditions arise that allow for the formation of particles through funnels?
-Perhaps the creation of matter as we know it is exceedingly rare, or maybe it's exceedingly common?

-The consideration of other pools of movement broadens our perspective on the infinite potential of existence, and hence the potential for life in other parts of reality.

-These questions remain open for now, and I invite you to ponder them alongside me.
-Perhaps, together, we can one day figure out the probabilities of other pools of movement and the emergence of matter within them.

 ## On quantum mechanics, superposition, entanglement, and the EPR paradox